HolyMeekrob/epicaricacy-web/src/content/fiction/8/index.md

 ---
 # 8

-## By: Andy Steinberg

 *There’s someone else.*

 A neon sign hovers in front of me.
 Its bright green baseball diamond shines an artificial contrast to the brick building it adorns, to the unlit alley it guards against, to the starless sky it derives its purpose from.
-More neon sits beneath the diamond -- dull red text that reads, CENTER FIELD.
-I check the screen of my phone.
+More neon sits beneath the diamond -- dull red text that reads,
+<span class="red">CENTER FIELD</span>.
+I check the
+screen of my phone.
 It’s still aglow from the last time.

 *Need 2 see u.
 Center field @ 9:30.*